What is a Schiff moment anyway?: The vector

 \subsection{Acknowledgments}

-I have benefited from discussing this topic with Mohit Verma, William Zheng, Wesley Campbell, Andrew Jayich and David DeMille.
-This work is supported by NSERC and the Canada Research Chairs program.
+I benefited from discussing this topic with Mohit Verma, William Zheng, Wesley Campbell, Andrew Jayich and David DeMille.
+Daniel Comparat and Subham Mahapatra pointed out the $\mathscr{S}_2$ term defined in Equation (\ref{eq:S2}).
+This work was supported by NSERC and the Canada Research Chairs program.